shahkb/project_BUSI/README.md

  - The notebook `image_pca_tsne_analysis.ipynb` performs PCA analysis of benign and malignant images to reduce the dimensions.

  - The notebook `image_classification.ipynb` performs classification of images to detect benign and malignant tumors.
-It uses logistic regression, and bag of visual words, with and without PCA for dimensionality reduction.
+It uses logistic regression with and without PCA for dimensionality reduction.
+We use Gridsearch to tune the models.

 - The notebook `image_classification_bovw.ipynb` performs classification of images to detect benign and malignant tumors.
-It uses bag of visual words, with and without PCA for dimensionality reduction.
+It uses Bag of Visual Words (BoVW), with logistic regression and support vector machine (SVM) as underlying models.
+For feature descriptor, we experiment with both SIFT and ORB, while clustering is done using K-Means.
+We use Gridsearch to tune the models.

  - The notebook `CNN_model.ipynb` performs classification of images to detect benign and malignant tumors using a CNN model.

 ### Python files

 - `utils.py` contains helper functions used in Jupyter notebooks for reading, transforming, writing, and analyzing BUSI.

-### More to follow ......
+### PDF file

+- `w281 - Final Presentation.pdf` summarizes our results.
+It was presented during the final live session (August 3rd, 2022).